alefsobhani/chatroom_golang/README.md

 ## Architecture

-- Server: A central server that connects users, listens for incoming messages, and broadcasts messages via NATS.
+- The Server listens for incoming connections, handles users, and broadcasts messages using NATS.
-- Client: A CLI-based client that allows users to join the chat, send messages, and view the list of active users.
+- The client application will connect to the server over TCP and handle input/output using the CLI.

 ## Packages